-As upgrades are required to the water supply and distribution system, to the wastewater collection system (sanitary), to the stormwater management facilities, and-the transportation roadwayarterial road network; infrastructure identified within the Off-Site Levy Bylaw, required to support a development stage, may_be required to be front-ended by the developer to enable that development stage.
+As upgrades are required to the water supply and distribution system, to the wastewater collection system (sanitary), to the stormwater management facilities, and the transportation roadway infrastructure identified within the Off-Site Levy Bylaw, required to support a development stage, may be required to be front-ended by the developer to enable that development stage.
 Front-ending and recovery processes shall be consistent with approved Council Policies.